Protect Your Landscape to Save the Planet

 There is an alarm ticking to warn us about the effects of global warming.
-The temperatures on our planet rise with amazing speed melting down ice in the Arctic, affecting the global heat balance, rising the sea level, increasing precipitation, disturbing wildlife, causing drought and threatening our lives with diseases.
+The temperatures on our planet rise with amazing speed melting down the ice in the Arctic, affecting the global heat balance, raising the sea level, increasing precipitation, disturbing wildlife, causing drought and threatening our lives with diseases.
 The ecosystem has already changed and will continue to do so unless we do something about it.
 And although there is a lot we can do as societies, we also have a responsibility as individuals.